tombruijn/counter.js/README.md

 ## Requirements

-You will need two libraries, jQuery (should work with v2, v1.10 and v1.9) and the jQuery easing plugin (v1.3).
+You will need two libraries, jQuery (works with v2 and up, v1.64 and up (I use as little jQuery as possible)) and the jQuery easing plugin (v1.3).

 Make sure to add these files to your project in this order: